jian0084/mad9022-w19/docs/modules/query.md

 ## Week 3 - Arrays

-1. What is an example of a method that can be used to combine two arrays? [concat, push, unshift]
+1. What is an example of a method that can be used to combine two arrays? [concat, splice]
 2. What is the return value from an Array `forEach()` method? [undefined]
 3. What is the return value from an Array `map()` method? [a new Array]
 4. What is the return value from an Array `filter()` method? [a new Array]